Operation Linebacker II: Initial phase

 On the second night, 93 sorties were flown by the bombers.
 Their targets included the Kinh No Railroad and storage area, the Thái Nguyên thermal power plant, and the Yên Viên complex.
 Although 20 SAMs were launched and a number of the bombers were damaged, none were lost on the mission.
 SAC expected that the third (and supposedly last) night of the operation would proceed just as well as the previous one.
 The targets of the 99 bombers sent in on 20 December included the Yên Viên railyards, the Ai Mo warehouse complex, the Thái Nguyên power plant, a transshipment point at Bắc Giang, the Kinh No Railroad complex and the Hanoi petroleum products storage area—all in or near Hanoi.
 The combination of repetitive tactics, degraded EW systems and limited jamming capability led to dire consequences when, as the official Air Force history of the campaign has stated, "all hell broke loose."

 The repetitious nature of the previous evening's strike profiles had allowed North Vietnamese air defense forces to anticipate strike patterns and to salvo 34 missiles into the target area.
 Four B-52Gs and three B-52Ds were lost in the first and third waves of the mission.
 A fourth D model, returning to Thailand, crashed in Laos.
 Only two of the eight downed crews were recovered by search and rescue aircraft.
 The repercussions from the mission were fast and furious.
 SAC headquarters was under pressure from "many external sources" to "stop the carnage ... it has become a blood bath".
-Of more concern was the position taken by many senior Air Force officers that they "would lose too many bombers and that airpower doctrine would be proven fallacious ... or, if the bombing were stopped, the same thing would occur".
+Of more concern was the position taken by a number of senior Air Force officers that they "would lose too many bombers and that airpower doctrine would be proven fallacious ... or, if the bombing were stopped, the same thing would occur".

 The main problem seemed to lie within the headquarters of SAC, which had based its tactics on a MiG threat that had not materialized during the three missions.
 The tactics (flight paths, altitudes, formations, timing, etc.) had not varied.
 The Air Force explanation for this course of events was that the similarity would be helpful to the B-52 crews, who were inexperienced in flying in such high-threat environments.
 Air Force historian Earl Tilford offered a differing opinion: "Years of dropping bombs on undefended jungle and the routines of planning for nuclear war had fostered a mind-set within the SAC command that nearly led to disaster ...
 Poor tactics and a good dose of overconfidence combined to make the first few nights of Linebacker nightmarish for the B-52 crews."
 During the operation the USAF depended almost entirely on the Ryan Model 147 Buffalo Hunter AQM-34L/M unmanned aerial vehicles for bomb damage assessment due to bad weather.